NeoZ666/Draft-Articles/draft6.md

 The examples are endless and the frogs are starting to notice the brimming, boiling water.
 The Bureaucracy, as we know it today, is an artificial construct only existing because of a healthy amount of hosts partaking in their game.
 We have to tip this balance away to bring change.
 Each man checking out of the system is a lower HPR, lower the health of the civilisation, faster the change in the overton window(I am going to discuss in the next article), greater the propensity to bring improvements by Organised Communities like ourselves.

-There are different strategies to deal with the 3 enemies within the masses itself (The faithless Bourgeoisie, the incessant Decadent and the Disposables) we will learn more about them later as as we go along this Crusade to cleanse our Civilisation and break the cycle.
+There are different strategies to deal with the 3 enemies within the masses itself (The faithless Bourgeoisie, the incessant Decadent and the Disposables) we will learn more about them in later articles as as we go along this Crusade to cleanse our Civilisation and break the cycle.

 Right now, let's talk about something more personal and in our capacity to understand and work on.
 You should have this question, "Neo, if we remove Bureaucracy, in the ensuing Chaos, won't it be replaced by the same thing?"...and for most era, the answer would be Yes.
 However, today, we have ripe material conditions to start taking consistent efforts to build away from this cesspool.
 Most people are sheep, but we must be better.
 That's the divine mandate given to us.